 Many of the sexually repressive teachings that developed in the middle ages are still being followed today.
 These teachings are based on oppressive Christian traditions that have no biblical basis other than ignorance.

-In contrast to the authors comments, the New Testament is very “un-oppressive” and has a great deal of descriptions and prescriptions painting women in a very positive light, as they are given new freedoms in the New Covenant (Galatians 3:28).
+In contrast to the author’s comments, the New Testament is very “un-oppressive” and has many descriptions and prescriptions painting women in a very positive light, as they are given new freedoms in the New Covenant (Galatians 3:28).
 Women are the first people to see the Empty Tomb (Luke 23:55).
 Women are very active in the early church.
 Acts 2:17-19 — quoting Joel 2 — even says that with the Holy Spirit’s anointing, women would prophesy).
-Also, Romans 16 mentions the deaconess, Phoebe (Romans 16:1) and the apostle, Junia (a legitimate translation of Greek in Romans 16:7).
+Also, Romans 16 mentions the deaconess, Phoebe (Romans 16:1), and the apostle, Junia (a legitimate translation of Greek in Romans 16:7).
 Any “oppressive” Christian traditions do not find their foundation in the inspired, progressive Biblical revelation.

 We often come to wrong conclusions because we ask the wrong questions.
 “Is premarital sex sinful?” is one of those wrong questions.
 If the Greek word for fornication means “sexual immorality”, we must ask, “Does premarital sex fall under the category of sexually immorality?”
 Corollary questions are, “What is sexually moral?” and “What is prescribed (not just described) in Scripture?”